jhwilson/LatticeHamiltonians.jl/docs/src/tutorial.md

 ```
 Some explanation of the domain specific language (DSL) used here is in order.

-1. `V = [1.0]  # All sites have potential energy 1.0`
+1. `(0) -> 1.0  # All sites have potential energy 1.0`

     - We can set an on site potential value for each orbital at a given site.
-Since this module has only one orbital `V` has only a single element.
+Since this module has only one orbital the on site matrix has is simply a number.

 2. `(1) -> t # Hopping to the right neighbor with strength t`